The Challenge Course

 What Happens Next?

-Before your time at the challenge course, the facilitator will contact you via phone or email to see what specific goals you have in mind for your time at Brethren Woods.
+Before your time at the challenge course, camp staff will contact you via phone or email to see what specific goals you have in mind for your time at Brethren Woods.
 Usually this will happen one or two weeks before you get to camp.
 We'll discuss your group, goals, concerns, schedule, and whatever else comes to mind.
-It is our objective to make your experience as pleasant as possible, and this initial conversation is essential in that.
+It is our objective to make your experience as pleasant as possible, and this conversation is essential in that.